 See a listing of free Wi-Fi locations across Ohio here.

-Comcast is following the FCC pledge, and is providing eligible low-income customers 60 days of complimentary Internet Essentials service.
-Comcast also offers free access to Xfinity WiFi hotspots across the country to anyone who needs them.
+Comcast offers home internet at $9.95/month for eligible low-income customers through their Internet Essentials program.
+Customers also receive free access to Xfinity WiFi hotspots across the country.
 For a map of Xfinity WiFi hotspots, visit www.xfinity.com/wifi.

 Campus Wi-Fi Offerings